suurjaak/Skyperious/README.md

 form, it should run wherever Python and the required Python packages are installed.

+If running from pip installation, run `skyperious` from the command-line.
-If running from source code, launch `skyperious.sh` where shell scripts are supported, or launch `skyperious.bat` under Windows, or open a terminal and run `python skyperious/main.py` in Skyperious directory.
+If running from straight source code, launch `skyperious.sh` where shell scripts are supported, or launch `skyperious.bat` under Windows, or open a terminal and run `python skyperious/main.py` in Skyperious directory.

 If you encounter a bug in the Skyperious GUI, you can send a report from menu Help -> Send feedback.